CarolCupas/carolcupaswebsite/_drafts/un-nuevo-comienzo.md

 ---
 ![](/images/CC taxi arte.jpg)

-I am a person who adapts really well to the changes and organizes myself to get my goals.
+I am a person who adapts very well to changes and I organize myself to achieve my goals.

-A couple of years, I decided to give a turn of my days, for that, I looked job as a professor in a university.
-For my surprise, it was not enough my college degree as an engineer, either the master degree in high education besides I should have a master degree or specialization in some brand of my career.
+A couple of years ago, I decided to give a twist to my day to day, therefore I looked for a job as a professor at university.
+To my surprise, my engineering degree was not enough, not even the master's degree in higher education that I had just obtained, besides that, I had to have a master's degree or a specialization in some branch of my professional area.

 Due I completed all my studies in my country, explored the options to study outside.
 After two months, I received a call that changes everything, I got a scholarship to study a master degree in Big Data & BI in Madrid, so excited!!